Motor Sparing Block vs. Peri-Articular Catheters

-This study is designed to determine if three different methods for providing postoperative analgesia following total knee joint arthroplasty affect outcomes.
-These outcomes include pain and function for a period of up to 3 months, and specific non-pain outcomes, including cardiac, respiratory, central nervous system, thromboembolism, infection, nausea and vomiting and urinary retention.
+This study is designed to determine if one anaesthetic modality, either motor sparing nerve block or peri-articular local infiltration anaesthesia with infusion, is superior in providing postoperative analgesia following total knee joint arthroplasty and if the efficacy of analgesia affects TKA outcomes.
+These outcomes include pain and function for a period of up to 3 months, narcotic consumption, and specific non-pain complications, including cardiac, respiratory, central nervous system, thromboembolism, infection, nausea and vomiting and urinary retention.

 Economic outcomes will also be examined, including length of hospital stay, direct health care costs and patient satisfaction.

 |Knee Joint Arthritis Knee Joint Arthroplasty||Procedure: Motor Sparing Nerve Block Procedure: Peri-articular Catheters||Phase 4|

 |Study Type :||Interventional (Clinical Trial)|